Lachin7/Neuroscience_Course/README.md

 This is a repository of the assignments in my university's Neuroscience course (Spring 2022)

 ## HW1
-Implementation of some models in python.
+Implementation of some models in python. <br>
 q1: **Hodgkin-Huxley model** <br>
 q2: **Izhikevich model** <br>
 q3: **LIF noisy output model** <br>